-- Track 1: Emerging Trends in Public Health and Public Health Policy.
+- Track 1: Emerging Trends in Public Health Law and Public Health Policy.
 Local health departments (LHDs) play a critical role in detecting emerging trends and developing strategies to address the related public health policy implications.
 This track will explore how LHDs are developing public health policies, plans, and laws to respond to emerging trends.

 - Track 2: Leadership and Workforce Development.
 Assuring a competent workforce is an ongoing challenge for LHDs contending with shrinking budgets and resources, staff reductions, increasing workloads, and ever-changing public health threats.
 To meet the changing health needs of our communities, we must expand our workforce capacity to support both direct service and population-based public health practice.

 - Track 3: Partnerships and Collaborations.
 LHDs have a vital leadership role in convening health agencies, stakeholder organizations, and individuals in the community to collaboratively identify community health priorities and pursue effective strategies to improve patient access to preventive and chronic care services.